Hello from TOJET

 Dear Colleagues,

-The first article, authored by Ana Ester Garcia de Paiva Pinheiro and Ana Regina Mizrahy Cuperschmid, titled “Integrating Augmented Reality and Artificial Intelligence in Assembly Tasks: A Review of Strategies, Tools, and Challenges,” comprehensively examines the integration of augmented reality and artificial intelligence into assembly processes, evaluating current applications and industry challenges.
+The first article, by Ana Ester Garcia de Paiva Pinheiro and Ana Regina Mizrahy Cuperschmid, titled “Integrating Augmented Reality and Artificial Intelligence in Assembly Tasks: A Review of Strategies, Tools, and Challenges,” provides a comprehensive literature synthesis on the convergence of AR and AI in industrial assembly processes.
+The study critically examines implementation strategies, technical tools, and operational challenges, offering a roadmap for future research and innovation.

-The second article, prepared by Prof. Dr. Ýbrahim Yaþar Kazu, Aslan Kaplan, and Murat Kuvvetli, is titled “Thematic Content Analysis for Curriculum Literacy in Education.”
-This study demonstrates how thematic content analysis can be applied in the context of curriculum literacy in education, with practical examples.
+The second article, authored by Prof. Dr. Ýbrahim Yaþar Kazu, Aslan Kaplan, and Murat Kuvvetli, explores “Thematic Content Analysis for Curriculum Literacy in Education.”
+The authors apply thematic content analysis methodology to curriculum documents, demonstrating its efficacy in unveiling underlying educational paradigms and enhancing curriculum literacy in teacher education.

-The fourth article, written by Dr. Emel Yýlmaz, titled “Cultural Identity and Ideology in Children’s Media: A Comparative Analysis of Caillou and Nasreddin Hoca,” addresses cultural identity and ideology in children’s media from a comparative perspective.
+Dr. Emel Yýlmaz, in the fourth article titled “Cultural Identity and Ideology in Children’s Media: A Comparative Analysis of Caillou and Nasreddin Hoca,” presents a nuanced discourse analysis comparing Western and Turkish animated media.
+The findings reveal how children’s media encodes ideological positions and contributes to early identity formation.

-The fifth article, by Hon Keung YAU and Choi Ho Man, titled “Evaluating Student Perceptions of Smart E-assessment Systems in Hong Kong Higher Education,” examines students’ perceptions of smart e-assessment systems in Hong Kong higher education institutions.
+The fifth article, authored by Hon Keung Yau and Choi Ho Man, titled “Evaluating Student Perceptions of Smart E-assessment Systems in Hong Kong Higher Education,” offers empirical insights into student attitudes toward AI-driven assessment systems.
+The research underscores usability, reliability, and perceived fairness as key determinants of system adoption.

-The sixth article, prepared by Min Jou, Tzu-Hsuan Kuo, Yu-Chun Chiang, Yungwei Hao, and Chun-Chiang Huang, titled “Integrating Generative AI in Teacher Education: A Qualitative Exploration of TPACK Growth and Critical Reflection,” explores how the use of generative AI contributes to TPACK development and critical reflection processes in teacher education through a qualitative lens.
+In the sixth article, Min Jou, Tzu-Hsuan Kuo, Yu-Chun Chiang, Yungwei Hao, and Chun-Chiang Huang investigate “Integrating Generative AI in Teacher Education: A Qualitative Exploration of TPACK Growth and Critical Reflection.”
+Using qualitative analysis, the study demonstrates how generative AI supports the development of Technological Pedagogical Content Knowledge (TPACK) and enhances reflective teaching practices.

 Warm regards,